nilmolne/Text-Mining-The-New-York-Times-Articles/README.md

 1. The frequency of occurrence of the words in the dictionary is presented on a monthly basis even though the articles are published on a given day.
 The results of the text mining will be expressed in two forms:

-  * In the first form, all calculated frequencies for each article within a month, for all months analysed, are summed to give an added normalized frequency of occurrence on a monthly basis.
+  * In the first form, all calculated frequencies for each article within a month, for all months analyzed, are summed to give an added normalized frequency of occurrence on a monthly basis.
 Previously, each article's frequency is normalized by its amount of words.

   * The results are also presented in second form: Each month's added normalized frequency of occurrence is further normalized by the amount of articles published in that given month.